Home > Course Descriptions

 Fall/Spring, 3 credit hours

 This introductory course covers fundamental elements of business finance.
-Discussions will include the concepts of financial analysis, time value of money, security evaluations, risk and return, capital budgeting, and other issues in corporate decision making.
-Three hours lecture per week.
+Discussions include the concepts of financial analysis, time value of money, security valuations, risk and return, capital budgeting, and other issues in corporate decision-making.

 FSMA 301 PERSONAL FINANCE